 Situated in historic Dickinson Square, Watson’s Mill is older than Canada!

 Watson’s Mill is located in Manotick, a historic and picturesque village situated on the banks of the Rideau River, south of Ottawa.
 Constructed of limestone quarried from the western channel of the river, many architectural journals describe the Mill as one of the best examples of 19th-century grist mill architecture in Canada.

 The Mill was built by Moss Kent Dickinson and his business partner, Joseph Currier, in 1860.
 Dickinson and Currier intended to build a new community surrounding their mill and the dam that powered it.
 They purchased 30 acres of land in order to build a complex which, over time, included the flour mill, a carding factory, sawmill and a bung and spile factory.
 Dickinson named the new village, Manotick, an Ojibwa word meaning “Island in the river.”
 Dickinson built a house overlooking his enterprise in 1867 and in 1870, Dickinson and his five children into the home.
 Mrs. Dickinson had already died in 1861 and Mr. Dickinson did not remarry.

 Harry Watson came to Canada from England in 1924.
 He worked and later managed the Mill under Spratt ownership.
-After purchasing the Mill and Dickinson House in 1946, Harry Watson’s first act as owner was to erect a sign over the Mill’s front door, renaming it Watson’s Mill.
+After purchasing the Mill in 1946, Harry Watson’s first act as owner was to erect a sign over the Mill’s front door, renaming it Watson’s Mill.

 In 1972 Harry Watson sold the Mill and Dickinson House to the Rideau Valley Conservation Authority, which subsequently restored one run of millstones and accessory machinery to the original 1860 operating condition.
 The original water turbines still provide power to drive the millstone up to 120 revolutions per minute.

 Today Watson’s Mill is owned and operated by the not-for-profit group, Watson’s Mill Manotick Inc.